luciusssss/mc2_corpus/README.md

 You can download our web-crawled data from [Hugging Face](https://huggingface.co/datasets/pkupie/mc2_corpus).

-For data from CulturaX and Wikipedia, you can download and then process them using scripts in this repository.
+For data from CulturaX and Wikipedia, you can download and then process them using scripts in this repository:

 For data from [CulturaX](https://huggingface.co/datasets/uonlp/CulturaX), run `scripts/culturax_to_json.py` with your path to the original `.parquet` file and sha256 file and language type: